London Londoners

 London Terrace House London and Londoners

-• London architecture, especially the terrace houses, is eye-catching.
+London architecture, especially the terrace houses, is eye-catching.
+I could easily take a daily bus or train to nowhere to admire them.

 Double Deckers Bus London and Londoners

-• I didn’t enjoy shopping there, which apparently is a big thing.
+I didn’t enjoy shopping in London, which apparently is a big thing.

 Bookshop London Londoners

-• To avoid peeing in a public toilet, you can purchase the cheapest item in a cafe to obtain the receipt, where the access code for the day for the bathroom inside the cafe would be printed.
+To avoid peeing in a public toilet, you can purchase the cheapest item in a cafe and obtain the receipt.
+The receipt will contain the access code for the day for the bathroom inside the cafe.

 London Londoners

-• One of the reasons to visit London is to immerse in the most diverse cultures in the world – primarily through the cuisine.
-London food scene is ah-mah-zing!
+One of the reasons to visit London is to immerse yourself in the world’s most diverse cultures—primarily through the cuisine.
+The London food scene is ah-mah-zing!

-• There is a Pret A Manger in every corner of London city.
+There is a Pret A Manger in every corner of London.

-• I planned to follow up on my Melbourne Chai Crawl post, the London version.
-But honestly, the London chai game is so bad that after throwing the half-full third cup of chai I had, I decided to scrap the idea.
+I planned to follow up on my Melbourne Chai Crawl post – the London version.
+But honestly, the London chai game is so bad that after throwing my half-full third cup of chai, I decided to scrap the idea.
 It was not worth the pain and the pounds.

 Follow me on Instagram @KultureKween for more recent updates.